My New Volvo Complaints

 Other Complaints About My New Volvos

-We decided to buy 2 new old stock XC70’s because this model had been around for a long time and this was the final production year.
-We were kind of testing the waters before trusting Volvo’s newest lineup and so far this experience does not instill confidence in Volvo's new lineup.
+We decided to buy 2 new old stock Volvo XC70’s because this model had been around for a long time and this was the final production year.
+We were kind of testing the waters before trusting Volvo’s newest lineup and so far this experience does not instill confidence in the new Volvo lineup.

-1. The leather dash issues are ridiculous.
-It's bad enough to have the leather lifting issue but for one of our XC70's to receive new replacement dashes that have defects and for Volvo to make us feel like there will never be another defect free leather dash for these vehicles is ridiculous.
+1. The leather dash issues are already ridiculous.
+It's bad enough to have the leather lifting issue but for one XC70 to receive warranty replacement dashes with defects and Volvo to make us feel like there will never be another defect free leather dash for these vehicles is ridiculous.
 This is NOT a 20 year old legacy vehicle.
 What kind of product support is that?
-Now we are worried about our other 2016 XC70 that has a good leather dash.
-If the leather starts lifting on that dash apparently Volvo has no defect free replacements.
+If the leather dash in our other XC70 starts lifting apparently Volvo has no defect free replacements.

 2. The center consoles started making creaking and popping noise and would sound like crap.
-I don't understand it because we had two 2015 Volvo dealer loaners for long periods of time while our old Volvos were in for service with the same exact center console and they were completely solid and quiet.
+I don't understand it because we had two 2015 Volvo dealer loaners for long periods of time while our old Volvos were in for service with the same center console and they were completely solid and quiet.
 We've dealt with this for months during our ownership but so far it seems our dealer has fixed the issue a second time by taking apart the center consoles and applying foam tape underneath but we're concerned the noise will return.
-My wife believes it might have to do with the dashes being replaced.

-4. Transmissions have an intermittent bump when stopping and sometimes violent hard bump.
-We have never experienced anything like this in any of the Volvos we have owned or loaners we have driven for long periods of time.
+3. Transmissions have an intermittent bump when stopping at times that we never experienced in any previous Volvos we have owned or loaners we have driven for long periods of time.
 I believe this is due to an intermittent delayed downshift at times when braking.
-Dealer reset transmission adaptives.
-The software was already updated and there are no updates so I feel like this will never get resolved.
-These vehicles have been out for a while and Volvo should release a new software update.
+The software was already updated and there are no updates so I feel like this will never be resolved.
+These vehicles have been out for years and Volvo should have a software update to address this.

-7. Fuel Economy very disappointing.
+8. Fuel Economy very disappointing.
 I expected more in terms of fuel economy from a 4cyl with an 8 speed transmission.
-We have been able to get better fuel economy from our old 2005 5cyl Volvos rated for less fuel economy.
+We have been able to get better fuel economy from our old 2005 5cyl Volvos with lower fuel economy ratings.
 I believe the extra turbo boost to compensate for having one less cylinder may hurt real world fuel economy more than Volvo realizes.
-The more turbo boost you run the more fuel is dumped every time you press the accelerator even a little and are in boost and this is why I think fuel economy is disappointing.
+The more turbo boost you run the more fuel is dumped every time you press the accelerator even a little and are in boost and this is why I believe fuel economy is disappointing.

-8. I noticed Eco Mode and thought this would help with fuel economy so I tried it on a trip during the summer.
-I was burning up when using it like there was no AC then I finally realized it turns OFF the Air Conditioning!
+10. I noticed Eco Mode and thought this would help with fuel economy so I tried it on a trip during the summer.
+I was burning up like there was no AC then I finally realized it turns OFF the Air Conditioning!
 I did go through the Volvo XC70 Owner's Manual but guess I missed that.
-On most days the AC needs to be on or it will get too warm or muggy and on colder days the windows start to fog up.
+On most days the AC needs to be on or it will get too warm or muggy and then on colder days the windows start to fog up.
 I figured out I could manually turn the AC back on.

-The problem with Eco Mode is that it seems to disengage engine braking and feels very hard on the brakes because it doesn't downshift when you take your foot off the accelerator.
-I only use this on the freeway when driving at a steady speed.
-It is also a distraction having to turn Eco Mode on then the AC back on then turn it off when other drivers are slowing down or braking.
-I will go over some very simple things that I believe Volvo could do to improve fuel economy and how Volvo can also improve Eco Mode on another page.
+Eco Mode seems to disengage all engine braking and is very hard on brakes because it feels like no resistance when you take your foot off accelerator.
+It was also a distraction having to turn Eco Mode on then the AC back on then turn Eco Mode off when other drivers are slowing down or braking.
+After trying to get better fuel economy I found that using it was worse!
+I will go over simple things I believe Volvo should do to improve fuel economy on another page.